 Sebastian Borda MPP 2024: Prior to attending HKS, I spent two years in the U.S. Congress as a national security policy staffer for Senator James Lankford.
 In 2020, I graduated from Duke University, where I was active in the American Grand Strategy Program and the Center for Christianity and Scholarship.
 These experiences taught me the importance of integrating faith-based perspectives in U.S. foreign policy decision-making, a passion I have continued to explore through the Harvard Kennedy School Belfer Center for Science and International Affairs.
 After graduation, I intend to advance America’s global leadership through service in government.

 Angelique Talmor MPP 2024: I hold a BA in Political Science and French from the University of Florida and Master In International Public Management from Sciences Po Paris.
 Prior to coming to HKS, I worked in government and consulting.
-I am currently pursuing a concurrent MBA with MIT Sloan and plan to pivot into Investment Banking after graduation.
+I am currently pursuing a concurrent MBA with MIT Sloan.
 Long-term, I hope to be able to work as a political appointee on economic or financial policy.

 How would you describe the community of Republican and/or conservative students at HKS?